Inego/evo/README.md

 # evo
-Evolution board game playing engine (genetic programming / reinforcement learning)
+An engine to play Evolution board game by Dmitry Knorre.
+It uses genetic programming and reinforcement learning.